otakup0pe/hcvswitch/README.md

 Author
 -----
-The avakas tool was created by [Jonathan Freedman](http://jonathanfreedman.bio/).
+The hcvswitch tool was created by [Jonathan Freedman](http://jonathanfreedman.bio/).